 How Much Could a Divorce Cost?

-Most divorce cases don’t go quite as smoothly.
+The cost of divorce can vary greatly.
 Typically, each party will hire their own Seattle divorce attorney.
-Costs will depend on the complexity of the case and how willing the parties are to come to an agreement.
+Costs will depend on how complicated the case is and how willing the parties are to agree.
+The longer a divorce drags out, the higher the cost.
+Contested divorces can cost $10,000 or more.

-But the alternative can also be costly.
-Without the help of an attorney, one spouse may wind up with fewer assets than they deserve.
+It’s important to note that the alternative can also be expensive.
+Without the help of a family lawyer, one spouse may wind up with fewer assets than they deserve.
+A divorce attorney will advocate for you and advise you every step of the way.

 How Long Could My Divorce Take?

+One of the leading questions we receive as a Seattle divorce attorney is, “How long will this take?”
 Unfortunately, there’s no exact timeframe for your divorce because it can be contested or uncontested.

 Contested Divorce

+A contested divorce is when the couple cannot agree on the dissolution of marriage.
 Contested divorces are never easy.

 We know first-hand that divorces can be hard-fought, and emotions will run high.
-A contested divorce is when the couple cannot agree on the dissolution of marriage.

 Washington is a no-fault state, which means that you may believe the marriage is beyond repair and file for divorce at any time.
 You don’t need to prove that one spouse was at fault for the marriage ending.
+However, let’s assume that you have been married for 10 years, accumulated $500,000 in various assets and you agree on most terms.
+Your spouse believes one of the following:

 - You’re undervaluing a community asset